Welcome to Hope and a Home

 Education Advocate

-Bryce Cromartie is the current Educational Advocate at Hope and a Home.
-As a 3rd Generation Washingtonian, and former participant of the Marion S. Barry Summer Youth Employment Program (formerly known as the SYEMP), he has an abundance of experience and knowledge of the District’s resources, history, and culture.
-For 8 years, Bryce served as a Volunteer Counselor with Freedom Youth Academy, helping at-risk inner-city youth (primarily Ward 8 Residents) prepare for society by focusing on education.
-He supported the students with improving their performance in school and on scholastic assessment tests.
-Bryce’s passion for human services continued after completing his undergraduate degree from Hampton University.
-He then went on to serve as a Social Services Coordinator (Norfolk, VA) for ex-offenders in a Residential Reentry Center (aka Halfway House), assisting with job readiness, family reunification, and placement into adult education programs.
-In 2013, Bryce embarked on a new journey, the fight to end homelessness in DC.
+Bryce Cromartie is Hope and a Home’s Education Advocate .
+Bryce brings an extensive background to his work.
+He served as Volunteer Counselor with Freedom Youth Academy, helping at-risk inner-city youth (primarily Ward 8 Residents) prepare for society by focusing on education.
+He has experience as a Social Services Coordinator (Norfolk, VA) for ex-offenders in a Residential Reentry Center (aka Halfway House), assisting with job readiness, family reunification, and placement into adult education programs.
+In 2013, Bryce joined the fight to end homelessness in DC.
 For 7 years, he provided outreach, case management, and advocated for the chronically homeless population.
-Bryce is committed to assisting Hope and a Home achieve their mandate to “break the cycle of poverty for qualified families through” education!
+Bryce also brings the enthusiasm and knowledge of a Washingtonian whose first job was in the Marion S. Barry Summer Youth Employment program (formerly SYEP) to his job, understanding how small opportunities create big outcomes.
+Bryce is committed to assisting Hope and a Home achieve its mandate to break the cycle of poverty through education.

 Rosa Mooten

-Rosa Mooten is the glue that holds together our operations.
-She manages Hope and a Home’s office and its property, greets visitors, responds to calls from families who are in need of affordable housing, coordinates volunteer work parties, assists with the selection of families for our Transitional Housing Program, handles correspondence and provides IT and clerical support for other staff.
+Rosa Mooten is the glue that holds together the operating system of Hope and a Home.
+She manages Hope and a Home’s office and its property, as well as the Mary Jo Schumacher Nutrition Security program.
+Rosa greets all visitors, responds to calls from families who are in need of affordable housing, coordinates volunteer work parties, assists with the selection of families for our Transitional Housing Program, handles correspondence and provides IT for other staff.

 Transitional Housing

-Our Transitional Housing programs provides below-market rental units to homeless and low-income families for up to three years.
+Our Transitional Housing program provides below-market rental units to unhoused and low-income families with minor children for up to three years.
 Once in our program, families work intensively with our professional support staff to identify and break down personal and external barriers to success.
 We mentor parents and children in their journey from homelessness to permanent housing, from educational failure to success in school, and from instability to stable and nurturing family life.

-We rent our inventory of 18 2-,3- and 4-bedroom apartments to low-income, homeless families with income 30 percent at or below the Area Median Income (“AMI”).
-They are located in the Columbia Heights neighborhood and are professionally renovated and maintained.
+We rent our inventory of 19 2-,3-, 4- and 5-bedroom units to low-income, homeless families with income 30 percent or below the Area Median Income (“AMI”).
+The properties are in the Columbia Heights neighborhood and are professionally renovated and maintained.

 Families may reside in our housing for up to three years – longer than most DC-area housing programs.
 This longer stay makes it possible for children to become established in good schools and for their parents to build strong relationships and acquire the skills that foster long-lasting change.